 Aliso and Wood Canyons Regional Park in Laguna Niguel, California is a wonderful place to go in the spring.
 Summer resident breeding birds are often perched up and singing.
 The habitat is a combination of coastal sage scrub with willow and cottonwood riparian areas.
 A road parallels the creek that runs down the center of the canyon.
 Late March and early April is the perfect time to visit, because you can see and hear Greater Roadrunner, Least Bell’s Vireo, Yellow Warbler, Yellow-breasted Chat, Blue Grosbeak, and Black-headed Grosbeak.
 Therefore, I headed there to try digiscoping with my micro 4/3 format camera through the Swarovski ATX Modular Eyepiece with the Swarovski 85mm Modular Objective.
 The Chats weren’t in yet.
-The only Blue Grosbeak I encountered was high in a willow against marine layer clouds – a difficult background to work with.
+I saw one Blue Grosbeak but it was high in a willow against marine layer clouds – a difficult background to work with.

 As luck would have it, I found this Black-headed Grosbeak Pheucticus melanocephalus posted up and singing.
 The bird sat low enough that there was foliage in the background.
-The Grosbeak was so vivid and singing beautifully.
+The Grosbeak was so vivid and sang beautifully.
 Therefore, I immediately decided to take a video.
 Fortunately, it was easy to mount the camera to the scope, thanks to the Swarovski TLS-APO SLR camera adapter, and I was rolling seconds after I had focused on the Black-headed Grosbeak with the ATX 85 spotting scope.

 The pale downy feathers are the Grosbeak’s insulation system.
 He was fluffed-up because the chill from the previous night had not yet left the air.